datatrail-jhu/08_data/manuscript/04_databases.md

 And, since it's a mutating join, our new table will have information from both tables!
 We now have `ArtistId`, `Name`, `AlbumId`, *and* `Title` in a single table!
 We've joined the two tables, based on the column `ArtistId`!

 ![inner join includes observations found in both tables](images/04_databases/04_data_databases-11.png)

+Throughout this lesson we will use the coloring use see here to explain the joins, so we want to explain it explicitly here.
+Green cells are cells that will be used to make the merge happen and will be included in the resulting merged table.
+Blue cells are information that comes from the `artists` table that will be included after the merge.
+Red cells are pieces of information that come from the `albums` table that will be included after the merge.
+Finally, cells that are left white in the `artists` or `albums` table are cells that will not be included in the merge while cells that are white *after* the merge are NAs that have been added as a result of the merge.

 Now, to run this for our tables from the database, rather than just for a few rows in our toy example, you would do the following: